Inger and Lasse Sandberg

-Inger and Lasse Sandberg are Swedish authors of children's books.
+Inger and Lasse Sandberg were Swedish authors of children's books.
+The stories were written by Inger and illustrated by her husband Lasse.
 They have created many characters, including The Little Ghost Godfrey (Sw: Lilla Spöket Laban) and Little Anna and the Tall Uncle.
 Inger received the Nils Holgersson Plaque.
+They were joint recipients of Expressens Heffaklump in 1969.

-Lasse Sandberg died on 11 November 2008, in Karlstad, after a short illness.
-He was 84.
+Lasse Sandberg was born in Stockholm on 17 February 1924 and died in Karlstad on 11 November 2008, at the age of 84.
 Lasse Sandberg was also known as a talented artist and, formerly, a cartoonist and comic creator in his home country.

+Inger Sandberg was born in Karlstad on 2 August 1930 and died in the same city on 16 May 2023, at the age of 92.